syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 ### Exclude columns while exporting

-By default, all the columns (including hidden columns) in SfDataGrid will be exported to Excel.
-If you want to exclude some columns while exporting to Excel, you can use `ExcludedColumns` field in `DataGridExcelExportOptions`.
+By default, all the columns (including hidden columns) in the SfDataGrid will be exported to Excel.
+To exclude some columns while exporting to Excel, use the `ExcludedColumns` field in the `DataGridExcelExportOptions`.

 {% tabs %}
 {% highlight c# %}